GoogleCloudPlatform/podcast/site/content/post/episode-11-internet-of-things-with-jen-tong/index.md

 JEN: Yup, you're very welcome.
 It was a lot of fun.
 Thanks for having me on.
 MARK: Cheers.
 Well, thanks so much to Jen for joining us today, fascinating conversation.
 I love that hardware stuff, mainly because I just don't understand a lot of it, so any peek behind the magic curtain that I can find, it makes me pretty happy.
 FRANCESC: Yeah.
 I know that I've been playing a little bit with an Arduino, and it's awesome.
 You can really do so many cool things in a quite easy way, so yeah, very excited about seeing more of these things related to the cloud.
 MARK: Definitely, definitely.
 So moving on to our question of the week, this is an interesting one too, a little bit less technical but I think just as important.
-It's a question around--so is there any Google Cloud Platform certification or training?
+It's a question around--so is there any Google Cloud certification or training?
 Like, if you need to be able to say, "Yes, I definitely know this thing," how do you get that piece of paper that says that you definitely do?
 FRANCESC: So the answer is, of course, yes.
 There's actually a web page with all the trainings that we support, and that link is actually cloud.google.com/training, quite obviously, and you will find there a bunch of different classes.
 Some of the classes like CP100, CP200, CP300, those are, like, the main classes where you're gonna learn about general topics of a cloud starting from what is a cloud and why get it--how they store my data, how to connect between different instances, that kind of stuff to things that are way more involved, like you will be able to see something, like, very specific about, "Well, how do I package my containers, my Docker containers to be deployed into Container Engine?" and stuff like that.
 There is--so you will find a bunch of different trainings and all certifications.
 MARK: I'm actually looking through it.
 I didn't honestly realize that we had this many training programs in here from, like--like, Docker packaging and through to, like, Cloud Storage through to App Engine.
 FRANCESC: How to use SQL.